[ << ] [ >> ] [] [] [] [ ? ]

 byt <exp1>[,<exp2>,"<string1>"...]

-Assign the integer or string constant operands into successive bytes of memory in the current section.
+Assign the integer or string constant operands into successive 8-bit memory cells in the current section.
 Any combination of integer and character string constant operands is permitted.
-Without any operands the program counter is just icremented by one.
+Without any operands the program counter is just incremented by one.

 byte <exp1>[,<exp2>,"<string1>"...]